-- Delegations will find attached the draft multiannual strategic programme for the years 2004-2006 drawn up by the presidencies concerned (Ireland, Netherlands, Luxembourg, United Kingdom, Austria and Finland) in consultation with the Commission. - 2.
-Coreper is asked to - (i) examine the text, and - (ii) submit the outcome of its work to the Council with a view to the adoption of the multiannual strategic programme by the European Council.
+- 1. The Committee has examined the draft multiannual strategic programme for the years 2004-2006 prepared by the six future presidencies in consultation with the Commission. - 2.
+It invites the Council to approve it with a view to its adoption by the European Council.